 No, I don't think so.
 Just the opposite: The very thing that Schengen stands for - freedom of movement - is a huge advantage.
 You can cross borders without being checked from Malaga up to the North Pole.
 Schengen is Europe's greatest achievement, and this view is also shared among the countries that have joined the bloc since 2004.
 People will do everything they can to protect this achievement.
 I don't think it's possible that it could end up tearing the EU apart.

-, but what risks does this generosity contain?
+You mentioned the generosity of the German government, but what risks does this generosity contain?

 One risk is that the gesture could be interpreted by other migrants as a sign that they should also come to Germany.
 Our ability to accept asylum-seekers is not unlimited.
 There may not be a theoretical limit, but there is a practical one.
 And, as I said, there is the danger that the Dublin Agreement will in part be overridden because Germany did not stick to the regulations.